liangleonzhao/ingredients-label/README.md

     ```
     pip install -r requirements.txt
     ```
-4. Run the application with these commands:
+4. Run the application with these commands in the parent folder of ingredients-label folder:
     ```
     export FLASK_APP=ingredients-label
-    flask run
+    python -m flask run
     ```
 5. Open a web browser and navigate to the ip address displayed in the terminal with the /label/ suffix e.g:
    ```